 Social networks are entering our lives more and more every day, and they are used in different ways.
 Employers also do not bypass them, especially when choosing candidates.
 According to the Wall Street Journal, 43% of employers admitted that they changed their mind about a candidate for the worse after visiting his/her pages on social media.
 And only 19% said that the information added points for the applicant.

-Let's all agree – social media reflect the way of life, a person's thinking, demonstrate his/her social connections (mutual friends), tastes, broadcast the history of personality formation and intentions.
+Let's all agree – social media reflect the way of life, and a person's thinking, demonstrate his/her social connections (mutual friends), and tastes, and broadcast the history of personality formation and intentions.
 You don't need to be a professional psychologist to read information about a person from a profile on social networks.

-Therefore, from now on, Facebook, Instagram, TikTok, Twitter, LinkedIn are your new weapon in the fight for your dream job.
+Therefore, from now on, Facebook, Instagram, TikTok, Twitter, and LinkedIn are your new weapon in the fight for your dream job.